The Arts Development Company can work with you to develop effective partnerships, policy, strategy and action across the creative economy.

 We specialise in nurturing cross-sector networks and partnerships.
 We bring arts and culture together with health, education, environment and business to collaborate, share knowledge and unlock other funding streams and deliver on joint priorities.

-We helped initiate a brand-new chapter of the ‘What Next?’ national movement just before Christmas 2019, working with Dorset based cultural consultant Hazel Province.
-It’s a space to share, debate and take action on issues facing the local and national culture sector.
-Open to everyone working in and connected to the creative and culture sector in Dorset:: https://www.whatnextculture.co.uk/chapters/dorset/
+We helped initiate a brand-new chapter of the ‘What Next?’ national movement just before Christmas 2019, working with Dorset-based cultural consultant and ADC Chair, Hazel Province.
+WND is a space to share, debate and take action on issues facing the local and national culture sector, open to everyone working in and connected to the creative and culture sector in Dorset:: https://www.whatnextculture.co.uk/chapters/dorset/

-Over 240 individuals from the creative sector are represented and weekly zoom meetings often attract over 45 people.
+Over 240 individuals from the creative sector are represented and zoom meetings often attract around 50 people.
 For the first time in Dorset, we have helped facilitate a platform for our artists and creative freelancers to have an equal voice alongside arts organisations, LA officers, educationalists and NPO’s.
 Young leaders are supported by the Arts Development Company to facilitate, and chair sessions and the chapter is being seen nationally as an example of good and innovative practice.